Ahhh, spring. Time for fresh starts, spring cleaning, spring blossoms and SCAMMERS!

 Tax season can be a trying time, especially for those who must pay.
 Couple that with a CRA scammer and tax time can be a real pain in the pocketbook.

 Here are some tips from the CRA to protect yourself from this scam:

-Scammers can fake their caller ID so it is important to really confirm the caller’s identity.
+Scammers can fake their caller ID so it’s important to really confirm the caller’s identity.
 Ask important questions and ask them to give YOU information, but don’t give any out yourself.

-Confirm status of your account online rather than believing what the caller is telling you.
+Confirm the status of your account online rather than believing what the caller is telling you.